vinkla/wordplate/README.md

 MAIL_USERNAME=
 ```

-If you're using a service such as [MailHog](https://github.com/mailhog/MailHog) locally, you'll need to turn of encryption:
+If you're using a local email service like [MailHog](https://github.com/mailhog/MailHog), you may need to disable encryption by setting the `MAIL_ENCRYPTION` environment variable to `null`:

 ```
 MAIL_ENCRYPTION=null